Monday, March 6, 2023

 Indications of a Dental Crown

-2. When large fillings need replacing: Fillings need replacing every so often, your dentist may recommend installing a crown instead of re-filling the tooth, the reasons for this are the crown is a long term solution and it is esthetically more pleasing.
+2. Large fillings need replacing: Fillings need replacing every so often, your dentist may recommend installing a crown instead of re-filling the tooth, the reasons for this are the crown is a long term solution and it is aesthetically more pleasing.

 3. Fractured tooth: In the case that a tooth gets fractured due to a dental trauma or progressive tooth decay, it is highly recommended that a procedure known as post and core be performed.
 The post and core procedure simply put, is the placement of an implant without extracting the root.
 In this procedure a small rod is inserted into the root of the affected tooth, this rod will slightly protrude and the core or crown will be attached to it.
 For this procedure, the tooth in question will require a root canal before the post and core can be done.

-4. Enhanced esthetics: For patients who have discolored or uneven teeth, or even for those who have large fillings the use of crowns can greatly improve the esthetics of their smile.
+4. Esthetic enhancement: For patients who have discoloured or uneven teeth, or even for those who have large fillings the use of crowns can greatly improve the esthetic of their smile.

 5. To cover dental implants: When a patient has lost a tooth for any reason, and an implant is required to maintain proper function, the implant will be covered by a porcelain crown that has been made to match your existing teeth.